-Developer tests, independent evaluator tests and penetration tests were performed using MRTD chips TCOS Passport Version 1.01/P5CT072 (Philips Chip) and TCOS Passport Version 1.01/SLE66CLX641P (Infineon Chip) composed of the hardware chip, its dedicated software, the operating system TCOS and a file-system for the ICAO application.
-TOEs in the configuration LDS (Logical Data Structure) and BAC (Basic Access Control) were tested.
+Developer tests, independent evaluator tests and penetration tests were performed using MRTD chips Starcos 3.01 PE on Philips P5CT072V0N composed of the hardware chip, its dedicated software, the operating system and a file-system for the ICAO application.
+Both the Passive Authentication and BAC (Basic Access Control) configurations were tested.
+The Tests have been conducted via the contactless interface.
+The composite smartcard TOE was tested by using specific tools.

+All TSF and related sub-functions and subsystems are tested in order to assure complete coverage of all SFR.
+The Test suites were implemented in accordance with functional specification and high level design in order to verify the TOE's compliance with its expected behaviour.
+All test cases in each test suite were run successfully on this TOE version.
 The developer performed functional tests with a TOE in the personalization phase and in the operational phase.
-All security functions were tested including their sub-functions.
 The test coverage analysis and the test depth analysis gave evidence that the TOE was systematically tested on the level of the functional specification and on subsystem level.

-The test cases defined based on the security functionality specified in the functional specification showed the conformance to the expected behaviour of the TOE in the personalization and operational phase.
 The tests were performed using a smart card simulator and real chips with the TOE software and the ICAO file-system.